breezy-weather/breezy-weather/HELP.md

 ### “Source no longer available”

 This error may happen when a source is no longer provided by Breezy Weather.
 In that case, you will need to add a new location with another source, and delete this location.
-It can also happen when you switch from the standard or `gplay` flavor of Breezy Weather to `fdroid` one which has less sources supported.
+It can also happen when you switch from the standard flavor of Breezy Weather to `freenet` one which has less sources supported.

 ## Sources

-### How do I change the weather source for a location?
+### How can I change sources for a location?

-For current location, you can do that with a swipe on the location list, or from the “Edit” button in the footer of the main screen.
-For manually added locations, you need to add the location again with the other source, and delete the old location.
+Just swipe from right to left on location list, or tap the pencil icon on top right (v5.2.1+) or tap the Edit button on Footer (< v5.2.1).

 ## Updates